Patrick Eyres: Landscapes and Gardens (selected works published elsewhere)

 ~ ‘Introduction.
 Jacobites and Tories, Whigs and True Whigs: Political Gardening in Britain c.1700-c.1760’ and ‘Jacobite Anticipations: Lord Strafford, Wentworth Castle and Dissident Political Gardening’, in Patrick Eyres (ed.), Wentworth Castle and Georgian Political Gardening: Jacobites, Tories and dissident Whigs (Stainborough: The Wentworth Castle Heritage Trust, 2012).

-~ ‘The Romance, Meanings and Conservation of 18th-Century English Follies’, Heike Munder, The Garden of Forking Paths: An Anthology about Contemporary Follies (Zurich: Migros Foundation, 2011).
+~ ‘The Romance, Meanings and Conservation of 18th-Century English Follies’, in Heike Munder, The Garden of Forking Paths: An Anthology about Contemporary Follies (Zurich: Migros Foundation, 2011).

 ~ Patrick Eyres (Wentworth Castle), Liz Humble (Wentworth Woodhouse), ‘The Renaissance of The Wentworths’, The Georgian, no. 2 (2010).